Confidenceiskey/dpn-site/README.md

 **Random Quote Machine Requirements**
 - Able to click on a button and retrieve a randomly generated quote
-- Connects to a quote API which obtains 100 randomly generated quotes, in order to avoid making constant API requests
 - Shows the user both the quote and the author's name
 - The user can tweet any quote that they like